 Alexander Acosta Steps Down As Labor Secretary Amid Epstein Controversy

-Labor Secretary Alexander Acosta is stepping down after criticism over his role in a non-prosecution deal reached years ago with a well-connected businessman accused of sex crimes.
+Labor Secretary Alexander Acosta is stepping down after criticism over his role in a non-prosecution deal reached years ago with the well-connected businessman accused of sex crimes, Jeffrey Epstein.

-Acosta appeared on Friday at the White House with President Trump and announced his resignation, according to a pool note circulated to correspondents.
+Acosta appeared on Friday at the White House with President Trump and announced his resignation.

+"I do not think it is fair for this administration's Labor Department to have Epstein as its focus rather than the incredible economy we have today," Acosta said.
+"The right thing was to step aside."

-Trump said Acosta had called him to convey his decision and the choice to step down had been Acosta's, according to the pool note.
+Trump said Acosta had called him to convey his decision and the choice to step down had been Acosta's.
+Trump praised Acosta as a "fantastic secretary of Labor" and "a tremendous talent.
+He's a Hispanic man; he went to Harvard."

-Top Democrats in Congress had called for Acosta's removal in the wake of new charges against multimillionaire Jeffrey Epstein by federal prosecutors in the Southern District of New York.
+Top Democrats in Congress had called for Acosta's removal in the wake of new charges against multimillionaire Epstein by federal prosecutors in the Southern District of New York.

 Epstein is accused of sexually abusing underage girls as young as 14, some of whom he allegedly recruited in what prosecutors called an alleged sex trafficking network.